Ethical and Malpractice Policies

 - A formal letter to the head of the Author's or Reviewer's department or funding agency;

-- Formal retraction or withdrawal of a publication from the journal, in conjunction with informing the head of the Author or Reviewer's department, Abstracting & Indexing services and the readership of the publication;
+- Formal retraction or withdrawal of a publication from the journal, in conjunction with informing the head of the Author's or Reviewer's department, Abstracting & Indexing services, and the readership of the publication;

-- Imposition of a formal embargo on contributions from an individual for a defined period in this way, papers found with signs of plagiarism / self-plagiarism are rejected; the author will receive a letter where he is also announced that he is barred from sending another paper proposal to the Journal for 2 years;
+- Imposition of a formal embargo on contributions from an individual for a defined period in this way, papers found with signs of plagiarism / self-plagiarism are rejected; the author will receive a letter which him is also informed that he is barred from sending another paper proposal to the Journal for 2 years;

 - Reporting the case and outcome to a professional organization or higher authority for further investigation and action.